simonbanyard/api101/README.md

-This repository hosts the two files use in the API 101 training.
-In addition, there are more complex examples of querying the same endpoint, using an object oriented, functional and asynchronous approach.
+This repository hosts the two example scripts (PowerShell and Python) used in the API 101 training.
+In addition, there are more complex Python examples querying the same endpoint, using an object oriented, functional and asynchronous approach.